lukeginn/MininingOptimiser/README.md

 The Kaggle Mining Optimiser addresses the critical challenge of maximizing mineral concentrate quality while ensuring process stability in mining operations.
 By leveraging machine learning, this project builds a simulation environment for a flotation unit, enabling the prediction and optimization of iron and silica concentrations based on feed inputs and flotation settings.

+The data for this project is a publicly available dataset in Kaggle, which can be found via the following link: https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process

 This project is structured into four key stages:

 1.  **Data Preprocessing**: Comprehensive data cleaning and preparation, including handling missing values, outlier detection, feature engineering, and shutdown filtering, with automated artifact generation for transparency and understanding.